-I was driving on a busy four lane highway today going from lunch with a friend to my church.
-This is the kind of road where no one slows down for anything.
-People pass and bounce from lane to lane without benefit of blinkers or common sense.
-The speed limit seems to be posted so everyone knows to go just a bit faster.
-There are lights along the way and there must be a prize for running the yellow light, even if it means being in the intersection after the light turns red.
+A couple of years ago, I was driving on a busy four-lane highway to my church.
+This is a road where no one slows down for anything.
+People pass and bounce from lane to lane without the benefit of blinkers or common sense.
+There are many traffic lights, and I have come to believe that there is a prize for running the yellow light, even if it means being in the intersection after the light turns red.

-I kept driving, made my turn and pulled into a parking lot for a moment to continue the battle.
-I fought tears as I wondered if this man had family or food or even a place to stay.
+I pulled into a parking lot for a moment to think.
+I fought tears as I wondered if this man had family or food or a place to stay.
 I certainly had nothing I could offer him.
-My finances are tentative enough without trying to help someone else.
+My finances were already limited without trying to help someone else.
 Maybe I could go back and just say a kind word to him.
-The logical side of my mind wondered what good that would do.
-Sure…go and say, “Hi, I saw you struggling to get across the road.
-I don’t have anyway to help you but just wanted to say Howdy!”
+The logical side of my mind asked what good that would do.
+Sure, go and say, “Hi, I saw you struggling to get across the road.
+I don’t have any way to help you but just wanted to say Howdy!”